If it’s true that consistency is the key to health, then it’s only fair to turn focus to the world of adaptogens.

 - An example is the coca leaf, which when chewed may alleviate either constipation or diarrhea, a paradox according to conventional pharmacology because of the non-specific action .

-Adaptogenic Teas: Adaptogen Teas, and Green Tea Adaptogenic Benefits
+Adaptogenic Teas: Adaptogen Teas, and Adaptogenic Tea Benefits

-Not to oversimplify things, but adaptogens work in accordance with what your body needs at a given moment.
+Not to oversimplify things, but research suggests that adaptogens work in accordance with what your body needs at a given moment.
 By one view, they either stimulate, or calm, while reaching for ‘middle ground.’

 This definition underscores the resilience building of adaptogens.
 Other examples of herbal-allies include ashwagandha, turmeric, reishi and other medicinal mushrooms, as well as the range of Japanese loose-leaf green teas and matcha powder green tea.